Estimated reading time: 14 minutes

 Can I transfer my mortgage to another house?

-For the past 2 weeks I’ve helped friends of ours with work in their home as they are renovating and painting top to bottom.
-The reason they are cleaning up the house and adding some curb appeal is because they plan to sell so they can buy a smaller house but with a bigger property out-of-town.
+They are cleaning up the house and adding some curb appeal because they plan to sell to buy a smaller house with a more extensive property out of town.

-There’s nothing worse than finding out that you should have done something differently especially when it comes to purchasing one of the biggest investments you may ever have.
+There’s nothing worse than finding out that you should have done something differently, especially when purchasing one of the most significant investments you may ever have.

 What does it mean to port a mortgage?

 Porting a mortgage is simply transferring the mortgage amount and interest rate from your old home to your new home and securing the extra borrowing at the same rate.

 If you are three years into a 5-year fixed mortgage and want to continue with the same rate, you might be successful in taking it along with you.

 Why would you want a portable mortgage?

 To save money and keep your current interest rate, which may be lower than the current rate.
 It’s a pretty simple concept…it’s all about the money, especially with a home purchase, a considerable investment for anyone.

 If you’re unsure if your mortgage is portable, the best thing to do is make an appointment with your lender and review your mortgage documents.